zelikos/rannum/README.md

 ## Roll the dice

 Simple dice-rolling app designed for [elementary OS].
+Simulate the roll of a die with a configurable maximum value.

 ## Building